PFAttack: Stealthy Attack Bypassing Group Fairness in Federated Learning: Profit-driven Fairness Attack ( )

 The above observation enables us to reverse the debiasing process by adjusting the fitting degree inversely.
-For instance, regarding Figure \ref{fig:reverse_fit}, we can achieve this by strengthening (weakening) the fitting for the previously favored protected group towards positive (negative) outcomes and weakening (strengthening) the fitting for the previously discriminated protected group towards positive (negative) outcomes.
-For more general scenarios, we propose \textit{Inverse-Debiasing (ID) Fine-tuning}, as shown in Equation \eqref{eq:mature_theta}, unlike recovering bias solely by strengthening the relationship between the sensitive attribute and the output, as in Equation \eqref{eq:naive_theta}, \textit{ID Fine-tuning} recovers bias by distinctly fitting the input samples in different sensitive groups with varying degrees, thereby avoiding compromising accuracy.
+For instance, regarding Fig. \ref{fig:reverse_fit}, we can achieve this by strengthening (weakening) the fitting for the previously favored protected group towards positive (negative) outcomes and weakening (strengthening) the fitting for the previously discriminated protected group towards positive (negative) outcomes.
+In more general scenarios, we propose \textit{Inverse-Debiasing (ID) Fine-tuning}, where the training objective of the attack model is defined in Eq. \eqref{eq:mature_theta}.
+Unlike recovering bias solely by strengthening the relationship between the sensitive attribute and the output, as in Eq. \eqref{eq:naive_theta}, \textit{ID Fine-tuning} recovers bias by distinctly fitting the input samples in different sensitive groups with varying degrees, thereby avoiding compromising accuracy.
 In \textit{ID Fine-tuning}, the connection between the output and the sensitive attribute is indirectly strengthened during fitting the general attribute $X_2$.